It is often rare to get your pine tree removed for free. This doesn’t mean it is not possible.

 How to cut down a pine tree

-It’s likely you resolve to a DIY option if you’re not lucky to get a free pine tree removal.
+It’s likely you resolve to a DIY option if you’re not lucky enough to get a free pine tree removal.
 Follow these steps for successful pine tree removal.

 - Estimate the tree height and survey the area to be sure that it’s not going to pose a danger to any nearby structure while landing.